arnjwlsn/algorithms-homework/hw3/README.md

 ### Usage
 Compile with: `g++ convex_hull.cpp -o hull -std=c++11`

-Then run with: `./hull`
+Then run with 1 parameter: `./hull 0`

-The program generates a .csv file hull.csv and points.csv where the hull file contains only the points from a set of points in the points file that make up the convex hull.
+The single parameter will determine (0) if you want to get the time taken for increasing point array sizes from 5,000 - 100,000 with increments of 5,000 or (1) if you want to run the program once for a point array of size 10.
+The (0) option will generate a .csv file for the increasing values of n and the time taken for each value n.
+The (1) option generates two .csv files: hull.csv and points.csv where the hull file contains only the points from a set of points in the points file that make up the convex hull.